 - “I am not sure they are a cultural fit (Black or Brown person)…”

-These statements are problematic because they imply that non-White people are the problem.
+These biased statements are problematic and harmful because they imply that whiteness is the standard or norm.
 They suggest that behavior is linked to skin color.
 99.9% of our biology as humans is the same regardless of the package of skin color or our melanin level.
 Applying labels and inferior references to Black and Brown people support white supremacy.

 Why White People Do Not “See” White Supremacy

-In the months following George Floyd’s murder, many White people woke up to the fact that systemic racism still exists.
-Since then, continued positive momentum has brought more White people into the conversation about racism, but very few have been willing to address the real and systemic problems that sustain our racist culture.
+Now, with the “war on woke” fully polarizing the country, it is more important than ever for white people to awaken to the systemic inequities that are part of the very fabric of the United States.
+In the months following George Floyd’s murder, many white people woke up to the fact that systemic racism still exists.
+Since then, continued positive momentum has brought more white people into the conversation about racism, but very few have been willing to address the real and systemic problems that sustain our racist, white supremacist culture.

 White People Can Still Opt Out

-While this is unfortunate in 2021, White people do not have to care about racism.
+While this is unfortunate and unfair, white people do not have to care about racism.
 It does not affect them directly in their everyday experiences.
-While demographics are shifting and biracial is the largest growing racial demographic in the US, we’re still 20 years away from White no longer being the racial majority.
-The mere recognition of this fact can cause the flawed zero sum game mentality to kick in, where White people think they have to defend the white race rather than embrace racial diversity and the reality of the future.
+As demographics shift and ‘biracial’ is the largest growing racial demographic in the US, we’re growing closer to 2040 when it’s projected that white will no longer be the racial majority in the US.
+The mere recognition of this fact can cause the flawed zero sum game mentality to kick in, where white people think they have to defend the white race rather than embrace racial diversity and the reality of the future.

-White people are often triggered by the fear of irrelevance.
-White people think if we care about racism or diversity, somehow we care less about White people or can’t contribute to that “diversity” conversation.
+White people are often triggered by the fear of irrelevance and think “if we care about racism or diversity, somehow we care less about white people or can’t contribute to that ‘diversity’ conversation”.
 That is untrue.
 By caring about all humans, we all benefit.
 We are stronger together.
 We are more innovative, safer, and smarter as a result of interactions with others different than ourselves.

 Step 1: Do your own research

 If you can Google search it and learn, do your own homework first.
+Learn about the real history of the United States, redlining and other factors contributing to systemic racism and white supremacist culture.
 Read books, watch videos, listen to podcasts.
 There are lots of free resources available here.
 Don’t set the expectation for other people to educate you when they’re already being burdened with daily experiences with white supremacy.
 Have your ah-ha moments, but on your own time.